Armavir, Armenia: Culture

 The territory of modern-day Armavir is surrounded with many archaeological sites that are considered major centers of ancient Armenian civilization, including the nearby settlements of Metsamor, ancient Armavir, and ancient Argishtikhinili.

 Currently, Armavir is served by a cultural center, commonly known as the Red Club.
 It is also home to a music school, a school of arts, five public libraries, and a theatrical group.
 There is a private zoological/botanical garden at the northeastern vicinity of the town.

 In 2016, the town celebrated the 85th anniversary of its foundation, with the presence of delegates from the Russian cities of Armavir and Shakhty.

 Transportation

 The town of Armavir is founded on the basis of the train station operating since 1927, as a railway junction between Yerevan and Leninakan/Gyumri.
-The station was renovated i the 2000s.
+The station was renovated in the 2000s.
 In November 2009, the station was provided with an electric locomotive that connects Armavir with the Aragatsavan station and northwestern Armenia.

 The town is also connected with Yerevan and central Armenia through the M-5 Motorway.
 The H-17 regional road connects Armavir with Gyumri and other parts of northern Armenia.